-Incase of cast-in-situ pile , there are two types of liner-
+In the case of the cast-in-situ pile, there are two types of liner-

-- Temporary liner: This type of casing is removed after the casting of concrete is complete (before start of final setting).
+- Temporary liner: This type of casing is removed after the casting of concrete is complete (before the start of the final setting).

-- Permanent liner:- This type of casing is concreted with the concrete and remains there for Lifetime of Pile.
+- Permanent liner: – This type of casing is concreted with the concrete and remains there for a Lifetime of Pile

 In construction practice, there is no standardized method to fix the minimum embedment length of the liner.
 The embedment length of the liner depends on the stiffness of the steel liner and soil properties.

 In cohesion-less soil, penetration resistance or N-values are used to determine the modulus of subgrade reaction of the soil sample, which is helpful to determine the embedment depth of steel liner in sandy soil.

 In clayey soil and rocky strata, the embedment depth of liners is based on the undrained shear strength of the soil, moment of inertia of the liner and Young’s modulus of the liner material.
 The unconfined compressive strength is assumed as two times the undrained shear strength.